 Insertion fees can also differ depending on how many categories you want to list your products in.
 Usually, you pay a standard insertion fee to place a listing into a second category (even if you used a free insertion to put it in the first category).
 Moreover, listing products in some categories may cost more than a standard fee or go without any insertion fee at all (we’ll get to some examples later).

-eBay seller fee #2: Final value fee
+eBay seller fee #2: eBay final value fees

 As the name implies, the final value fee is the fee eBay charges you as soon as you convert a sale and is calculated as a percentage of the total amount of the sale plus $0.30 for processing the payment.